-14 The OIG makes no comment on the adequacy of the VHA average for each selected survey element.
+$^{^{15}}$ The OIG makes no comment on the adequacy of the VHA average for each selected survey element.
 The VHA average is used for comparison purposes only.

-15 According to the 2018 VA All Employee Survey (AES) Questions by Organizational Health Framework, Servant Leader Index, "is a summary measure of the work environment being a place where organizational goals are achieved by empowering others.
+16 According to the 2018 VA All Employee Survey Questions by Organizational Health Framework, Servant Leader Index "is a summary measure of the work environment being a place where organizational goals are achieved by empowering others.
 This includes focusing on collective goals, encouraging contribution from others, and then positively reinforcing others' contributions.
 Servant Leadership occurs at all levels of the organization, where individuals (supervisors, staff) put others' needs before their own."

-Questions/ Survey Items Scoring VHA Average Facility Average Director Average Chief of Staff Average ADPCS Average Deputy Director Average Asst.
-Director Average commitment in the workforce.
-All Employee Survey: My organization's senior leaders maintain high standards of honesty and integrity.
-1 (Strongly Disagree) - 5 (Strongly Agree) 3.5 3.6 2.9 3.3 4.0 4.2 4.6 All Employee Survey: I have a high level of respect for my organization's senior leaders.
-1 (Strongly Disagree) - 5 (Strongly Agree) 3.6 3.7 3.2 3.5 4.0 4.2 4.6
+Questions/ Survey Items Scoring VHA Average Facility Average Director Average Chief of Staff Average ADPCS Average Assoc.
+Director Average All Employee Survey: I have a high level of respect for my organization's senior leaders.
+1 (Strongly Disagree)- 5 (Strongly Agree) 3.6 3.7 3.9 4.1 4.4 4.1

-Source: VA All Employee Survey (accessed October 10, 2018)
+Source: VA All Employee Survey (accessed December 17, 2018)

-Table 3 summarizes employee attitudes toward the workplace, also as expressed in VHA's All Employee Survey.
-Note that the facility averages for the selected survey questions were similar to the VHA average.
-Results for the director were worse than the VHA averages.
-Opportunities appear to exist for the director to provide a safe workplace environment where employees feel comfortable with bringing forth issues or ethical concerns.
-Facility leaders verbalized ongoing efforts to improve the culture of the organization.
+Table 3 summarizes employee attitudes toward the workplace as expressed in VHA's All Employee Survey.
+The OIG noted that the facility and executive leadership team averages for the selected survey question were generally similar to or better than the VHA average.
+The facility leaders appear to be maintaining an environment where employees generally felt safe bringing forward issues and concerns.

 Table 3.
-Survey Results on Employee Attitudes toward Workplace (October 1, 2017, through September 30, 2018)
+Survey Results on Employee Attitudes toward the Workplace (October 1, 2017, through September 30, 2018)

-Questions/ Survey Items Scoring VHA Average Facility Average Director Average Chief of Staff Average ADPCS Average Deputy Director Average Asst.
+Questions/ Survey Items Scoring VHA Average Facility Average Director Average Chief of Staff Average ADPCS Average Assoc.
 Director Average All Employee Survey: I can disclose a suspected violation of any law, rule, or regulation without fear of reprisal.
-1 (Strongly Disagree) - 5 (Strongly Agree) 3.8 3.8 3.1 3.9 4.3 3.8 4.8
+1 (Strongly Disagree)- 5 (Strongly Agree) 3.8 3.8 4.9 4.3 4.7 4.3 All Employee Survey: Employees in my workgroup do what is right even if they feel it puts them at risk (e.g., risk to reputation or promotion, shift reassignment, peer relationships, poor performance review, or risk of termination).
+1 (Strongly Disagree)- 5 (Strongly Agree) 3.7 3.6 3.8 3.9 4.6 3.8

-Questions/ Survey Items Scoring VHA Average Facility Average Director Average Chief of Staff Average ADPCS Average Deputy Director Average Asst.
-Director Average All Employee Survey: Employees in my workgroup do what is right even if they feel it puts them at risk (e.g., risk to reputation or promotion, shift reassignment, peer relationships, poor performance review, or risk of termination).
-1 (Strongly Disagree) - 5 (Strongly Agree) 3.7 3.6 3.3 3.9 4.4 4.2 16 All Employee Survey: In the past year, how often did you experience moral distress at work (i.e., you were unsure about the right thing to do or could not carry out what you believed to be the right thing)?
-0 (Never) - 6 (Every Day) 1.5 1.5 2.3 1.5 0.7 0.3 1.8
+Questions/ Survey Items Scoring VHA Average Facility Average Director Average Chief of Staff Average ADPCS Average Assoc.
+Director Average All Employee Survey: In the past year, how often did you experience moral distress at work (i.e., you were unsure about the right thing to do or could not carry out what you believed to be the right thing)?
+0 (Never)- 6 (Every Day) 1.5 1.5 1.2 1.8 1.0 1.7

-Source: VA All Employee Survey (accessed October 10, 2018)
+Source: VA All Employee Survey (accessed December 17, 2018)